Monsoft-Solutions/erik-test/README.md

   - While not mandatory, including unit or integration tests will be considered a plus.

 - **Communication:**
-  - If you encounter any issues or have questions during the test period, feel free to reach out to [Your Contact Information].
+  - If you encounter any issues or have questions during the test period, feel free to reach out to adriano@monsoftsolutions.com.

-## Submission Instructions

-1. **GitHub Repository:**

-   - Create a new GitHub repository for this test project.
-   - Ensure your repository is accessible (provide access if it's private).
-   - Include all necessary files and documentation as outlined in the Deliverables section.

-2. **Submission:**

-   - Send the GitHub repository link and any deployed demo links to [Your Email Address] by the submission deadline.

-3. **Verification:**
-   - Upon receiving your submission, we may reach out for a brief discussion or clarification if needed.